zulip/zulip/docs/production/postgres.md

 make the DATABASES configuration in `zproject/computed_settings.py` work (or override that configuration).

-If you want to use a remote Postgresql database, you should configure the information about the connection with the server.
+If you want to use a remote PostgreSQL database, you should configure the information about the connection with the server.
 You need a user called "zulip" in your database server.
-You can configure these options in `/etc/zulip/settings.py` (the below descriptions are from the Postgresql documentation):
+You can configure these options in `/etc/zulip/settings.py` (the below descriptions are from the PostgreSQL documentation):

 * `REMOTE_POSTGRES_HOST`: Name or IP address of the remote host
 * `REMOTE_POSTGRES_SSLMODE`: SSL Mode used to connect to the server,